EDS305 Development Theory and Politics

 Attendance at seminars is compulsory.

-Letter grades (A-F) are based on four compulsory assignments, with one assignment given for each module.
+Letter grades (A-F) are based on three compulsory assignments.
 All four assignments are given equal weight in the final course grade.
 Assignments can vary between written tests, presentations in class, and home assignments.
 Written and oral responses to assignments must be given in English.

 Relevant Bachelor degree or equivalent